hannes-marais/innovation-algebra/README.md

 Contributed:

-* [Dear Gabrielle](https://chat.openai.com/share/559ce73c-3e2d-441c-8699-65d204238aaf) - Gabrielle, the advice column with AI-inspired wisdom (WIP).
+* [Dear Gabrielle](https://chat.openai.com/share/559ce73c-3e2d-441c-8699-65d204238aaf) - The advice column with AI-inspired wisdom (WIP).
 [Official site](https://deargabrielle.substack.com/p/ai-powered-relationship-advice-for-the-ai-age)

 If you have an interesting case study, please reach out to add it to the list.